transifex/transifex-javascript/packages/dom/README.md

 ## Translating images

 To translate an image you should treat its URL as translatable text.
-To do so, use the special directive `tx-content="translate_urls"` to enable this functionality for a node and its children.
+To do so, use the special directive `ws-content="translate_urls"` to enable this functionality for a node and its children.

 Before: